matn7/Google-Platform-Notes/flashcard/Microservices.md

 Eureka Server will not panic when it is not receiving heartbeats from a majority of the instances, instead it will be calm and enters into Self-preservation mode.
 This feature is a savior where the networks glitches are common and help us to handle false-positive alarms.

 Healthy Microservice System with all 5 instances up before entering network problems.
 Heartbeats by all the instances for every 30 seconds.
 2 of the instances not sending heartbeat.
 Eureka enters self-preservation mode since it met threshold percentage.
 During Self-preservation, eureka will stop expiring the instances though it is not receiving heartbeat from instance 3.

 Configurations which will directly or indirectly impact self-preservation behavior of eureka:
-1. "eureka.instance.lease-renewal-interval-in-seconds=30": Indicates the frequency the client sends heartbeats to server that is still alive.
+1. 'eureka.instance.lease-renewal-interval-in-seconds=30': Indicates the frequency the client sends heartbeats to server that is still alive.
-2. "eureka.instance.lease-expiration-duration-in-seconds=90": Indicates the duration the server waits since it received the last heartbeat before it can evict an instance.
+2. 'eureka.instance.lease-expiration-duration-in-seconds=90': Indicates the duration the server waits since it received the last heartbeat before it can evict an instance.
-3. "eureka.server.eviction-interval-timer-in-ms=60*1000": A scheduler (EvictionTask) us run at this frequency which will evict instances from the registry if the lease of the instances are expired as configured by lease-expiration-duration-in-seconds.
+3. 'eureka.server.eviction-interval-timer-in-ms=60*1000': A scheduler (EvictionTask) us run at this frequency which will evict instances from the registry if the lease of the instances are expired as configured by 'lease-expiration-duration-in-seconds'.
+It will also check whether the system has reached self-preservation mode (by comparing actual and expected heartbeats)before evicting.
-It will also check whether the system has reached self-preservation mode (by comparing actual and expected heartbeats) before evicting.
+4. 'eureka.server.renewal-percent-threshold=0.85': The value is used to calculate the expected % of heartbeats per minute eureka is expecting.
-4. "eureka.server.renewal-percent-threshold=0.85": The value is used to calculate the expected % of heartbeats per minute eureka is expecting.
+5. 'eureka.server.renewal-threshold-update-interval-ms= 15 * 60 * 1000': A scheduler is run at this frequency which calculates
-5. "eureka.server.renewal-threshold-update-interval-ms=15*60*1000": A scheduler is run at this frequency which calculates the expected heartbeats per minute.
+the expected heartbeats per minute.
-6. "eureka.server.enable-self-preservation=true": By default self-preservation mode is enabled but if you need to diable it you can change it to 'false'.
+6. 'eureka.server.enable-self-preservation=true': By default self-preservation mode is enabled but if you need to diable it you can change it to 'false'.

 # Routing, cross-cutting concerns in microservices.